ARRIVE ZURICH, SWITZERLAND

 ZURICH | Chocolate Workshop

 Enjoy a guided walking tour of Zurich this morning, taking in its alluring mix of modern and Old World architecture while strolling its wide, pedestrian-friendly avenues.
-Zurich is known for its churches, and your walk incorporates visits to several noteworthy ones, including the Fraumünster, with its Marc Chagall-designed stained glass windows, and the Grossmünster, supposedly founded by Charlemagne and later to play a key part in establishing the Reformation in Switzerland.
-Your tour also includes a visit to the city’s Watch and Clock Museum, which features over 300 exhibits chronicling the history of timekeeping, dating as far back as 1400 BC.
+Zurich is known for its churches, and your walk incorporates visits to several noteworthy ones, including the Grossmünster, supposedly founded by Charlemagne and later to play a key part in establishing the Reformation in Switzerland.
+Visit Fraumünster Church, with its renowned stained glass windows by Marc Chagall and Augusto Giacometti, and a series of frescoes by Paul Bodmer.
 After time for lunch at leisure, gather for a sweet finish with a chocolate workshop at Lindt.

 LUCERNE | Peaks of the Alps